mirsaeedi/software-tips/unit-test.md

 * With integration tests, check only a single happy path per application service method.
 Also, if there are any edge cases which cannot be covered with unit tests, check them as well.

 * Even with good practices on writing integration tests, end-to-end tests are more prone to non-determinism problems, which can undermine trust in them.
-  * Tests that run end-to-end through the UI are: brittle, expensive to write, and time consuming to run.
+  * Tests that run end-to-end through the UI are: brittle, expensive to write, and time-consuming to run.
   * End to End tests are there as a second line of test defense.
-If you get a failure in a high level test, not just do you have a bug in your functional code, you might also have a missing or incorrect unit test.
+If you get a failure in a high-level test, not just do you have a bug in your functional code, you might also have a missing or incorrect unit test.

 ## Patterns